-Harmonic ratio of the 2nd harmonic Harmonic ratio of the 3rd harmonic (square wave)
+Harmonic ratio of the 5th harmonic (triangle wave)

-- 1. Compare the measurement results from the frequency domain and the time domain, and consider the relationship to the Fourier series theory. - 2.
-Analyze the difference between the triangle and square wave spectrum.
+Question 1.
+Compare the measurement results from the frequency domain and the time domain, and consider the relationship to the Fourier series theory.
+2. Analyze the difference between the triangle and square wave spectrum.
 Write their Fourier series in the form of a trigonometric function.
 What relationship do you find between each harmonic and each term in the series?

-Caution

-There are different ways to set the center frequency on a spectrum analyzer.
+Caution There are different ways to set the center frequency on a spectrum analyzer.
 Set it according to your needs.